Skip to content

 A Step-by-Step Guide for Ikebana Beginners Part 1

-Ms. Matsuki was our sensei for the ikebana lesson.
 Matsuki sensei is a very skilled and experienced instructor from the Ohara School of Ikebana, one of the three major schools of ikebana.
-She had previously taught ikebana to foreigners and was very familiar with the differences between the basics of Western style floral arrangements and ikebana.
+She had previously taught ikebana to international students and was well-acquainted with the differences between Western-style floral arrangements and the unique approach of ikebana.

-The Ohara school originated in the late 19th century when Ohara Unshin created a new style of flower arrangement and opened the way for modern Ikebana.
-The iconic style known as "Moribana," where flowers are arranged in a flat wide vessel with a kenzan (metal flower frog) was introduced by Unshin.
+The Ohara School originated in the late 19th century when Ohara Unshin introduced a new style of flower arrangement, paving the way for modern ikebana.
+He is credited with creating the iconic moribana style, where flowers are arranged in a shallow, wide vessel using a kenzan—a metal flower frog.

 History